All3xJ/FreeRTOS-Project/README.md

 #endif
 ```

-# LED Animations in FreeRTOS
+# LED Animations

-Knight Rider effect and Constant Blink effect are implemented in the
-`vLEDTask` function, which is a FreeRTOS task responsible for controlling the LEDs.
-The task is suspended and resumed using its TaskHandler and the \"led\" command
-entered by the user through the UART console, inside `executeCommand` function.
-We created a simple `printLED` function which observes the state of LEDs and
-draws the LED grid to show which LED is on and off.
+The "Knight Rider" effect and the "Constant Blink" effect are both implemented within the `vLEDTask`.
+This task is suspended at the end of each cycle and is resumed inside the `executeCommand` function, using the vLEDTask's TaskHandler, when the user enters the "led" command through the UART console.
+We've developed a straightforward function named `printLED` that monitors the state of LEDs and draws a LED grid to illustrate which LEDs are on and off.

 ![ledanimations.png](./examplesImages/ledanimations.png)